chris-tse/CS-3113-Intro-To-OS/1c/README.md

 Welcome user
 ```

-*Note that the `echo` command in the current implementation of the AMADEUS shell will not redirect output, and will instead print the operator to the screen as text
+*Note that the `echo` command in the current implementation of the AMADEUS shell do not redirect output, and instead print the operator to the screen as text

 ## Release History